Swasth-Apps/swasth.co/src/pages/blog/workplace-burnout.md

   # \
   TREATMENT UNDER OUR PROGRAM

   This program will help you explore various ways in which you can effectively manage workplace burnout.
-This program will help you deal with various aspects of burnout as you move through each session as follows:
+This program helps you deal with various aspects of burnout as you move through each session as follows:

   Session 1: Burnout and Stress